benblack769/benblack769.github.io/posts/blog/cas-offinder.md

 #### Complexity 2: Unequal nucleotide treatment

-Now, not all nucleotides are created equally, sometimes two nucleotides are accepted by protein systems, while the others are rejected.
+Not all nucleotides are created equally, sometimes two nucleotides are accepted by protein systems with roughly equal probability, while the others are rejected with high probability.
 To capture this notion of similar treatment, we should be able to specify combinations of nucleotides which are allowed.
 The interface allows this to be specified easily through mixed-base pairs.
-So the letter "R" means that it could be A or G. The letter "N" means it could be any nucleotide.
+So the letter "R" means that it could be A or G. The letter "N" means it could be any nucleotide, which is very useful, as it represents empty space which is ignored by the CRISPR technology.

 |   A   |    C   |   G   |   T   |